Hurricane Agnes: Preparations

 By 2200 UTC on June 17, the National Weather Service issued gale warnings and a hurricane watch for the Straits of Florida and the Florida Keys from Key West to Dry Tortugas.
 On the following day at 1600 UTC, another hurricane watch was put into effective from Cedar Key to Pensacola.
 In addition, the gale warnings in the Florida Keys were extended to include areas from Fort Myers Beach to Clearwater.
 At 2200 UTC on June 18, a hurricane warning became effective from St. Marks to Panama City.
 The gale warnings which were in effect for the Florida Keys and Fort Myers Beach to Clearwater was discontinued at 1000 UTC on June 19.
 It is likely that the hurricane warning was discontinued after the National Hurricane Center downgraded Agnes to a tropical storm at 2200 UTC on June 20.
 Two hours later, all gale warnings along the West Coast of Florida were discontinued.

 Impact

 United States

-In the United States, Agnes affected 15 states and the capital area of Washington D.C.
+In the United States, Agnes affected 15 states and the District of Columbia.
 Almost 110,000 houses were ruined by Agnes, 3,351 of which were destroyed.
 In addition, 5,211 mobile homes were either damaged or completely destroyed.
 Farm buildings and small businesses also suffered extensively, with 2,226 and 5,842 structures experiencing major losses or were destroyed.
-Of the 128 fatalities caused by Agnes, 119 occurred in the United States.
-All of the damage estimates associated with Agnes were within the country.

-Agnes was, at the time, the costliest hurricane in the history of the United States, though it has since been surpassed by numerous other storms.
+Of the 128 storm-related fatalities, 119 occurred in the United States.
+Agnes was, at the time, the costliest hurricane on record in U.S. history; losses far exceeded the combined losses from Hurricane Betsy (1965) and Hurricane Camille (1969).